By Cami Sauder

 Campgrounds inside the park are plentiful if you like to rough it and/or don’t mind traveling in an RV.
 If you want to try driving into the parks in an RV, check out RV Share, the world’s largest RV rental company.

-You will need a permit to camp, however, and these, too sell out quickly in some of the most popular parks.
-Try to reserve these a year in advance if you can, but it never hurts to check even if you are closer to your National Parks vacation.
+You will need a permit to camp, however, and these, too sell quickly in some of the most popular parks.
+Try to reserve these a year in advance if you can, but it never hurts to check even if you’re closer to your National Parks vacation.

 3. Vacation Rentals

-If camping is not your taste, a HomeAway vacation rental at a nearby home is a great option aside from lodges and hotels.
+If camping is not your taste, a Vrbo vacation rental or Vacasa vacation rental at a nearby home is a great option aside from lodges and hotels.

 Check the distance of the vacation rental from the park before you book, though, as some of these can be up to two hours or more away, wasting precious daylight hours and leaving quite a distance to drive at the end of the day.